learn-co-curriculum/phase-0-pac-2-intro/README.md

 result = 1 + 1
 ```

-This error makes sense, because this code is trying to do variable lookup
+This error makes sense because this code is trying to do a variable lookup
 _before_ setting the variable that is looked up.

-## Provide Example of Selection Statement
+## Provide An Example of Selection Statement

 ![Seelection Image](https://curriculum-content.s3.amazonaws.com/programming-univbasics-2/introduction/Image_94_Selection_LARGE.png)